rwblokzijl/Msc-thesis-EuroToken/thesis.md

-Since the Bitcoin [@Bitcoin:whitepaper] white paper was published in 2008, the world has been speculating on how decentralized ledger technologies could be used to restructure the financial infrastructure of the world to redistribute power towards the masses and away from large opaque organisations.
+Since the Bitcoin [@Bitcoin:whitepaper] white paper was published in 2008, the world has been speculating on how decentralized ledger technologies could be used to restructure the financial infrastructure of the world to enhance its transparancy, digital efficiency, and feature set.
 9 years later, Facebook announced a private currency controlled by a group of corporations [@Diem:whitepaper].
 3 years after that the Chinese government announced that they had reached 92,771 transactions per second with their new Central Bank Digital Currency (CBDC) [@ForbesChinaCoin:online].
 And the Eurosystem is set to make a decision on whether to start a digital euro project in mid 2021.

-The direction of crypto currencies is no longer determined by eccentric visionaries imagining a financial system that gave power back to the people and makes money open and programmable by anyone.
-Governments and large corporations are now competing to create the worlds main digital coin.
-The winner will be left controlling and overseeing all the worlds transactions, either for profit, or their national interests.
+The direction of crypto currencies is no longer only determined by eccentric visionaries imagining a financial system that gives power back to the people.
+Governments and large corporations are joining the competition to create the worlds leading digital coin.
+Whether for profit, their national interests, or the good of humanity, the winner will be left controlling and overseeing all the worlds transactions.

 Currently very few decentralized currencies are in a position to challenge the upcoming central coins.
 The most well known crypto currencies, including Bitcoin and Ethereum, lack the price stability necessary to be a reliable store of value.
 There have been attempts to create fully decentralized stablecoins, but none have been proven to work in practice on a large scale just yet.

 If fully decentralized currencies don't come up with a solution to scalability and stability soon.
 The future of the financial system might come down to a